jeka-dev/demo-project-springboot-headless/README.md

 This repository showcases how to:
 - Build a Spring Boot application.
-- Create native Docker images running this application.
+- Effortlessly create different flavors of native Spring Boot Docker images (Ubuntu, distroless).

 The project follows the standard structure:
 - Code is organized in the *Maven* layout (*src/main/java, ...*).